Disclaimer: I do not own Harry Potter or any of the characters.

 He got a few letters now and then, mostly from Dumbledore.
-After getting about the twentieth reminder to not leave the house, he just scanned who the letter was from and then burned it if he decided not to read the contents.
+After getting about the twentieth reminder to not leave the house, Sirius just scanned who the letter was from and then burned it if he decided not to read the contents.
 Letters from Harry cheered him up; at least he wasn't the only one being restricted.
 Still, for the most part he spent his days alone, trying everything he could to keep himself sane.
-Each day he had the fervent hope that someone might visit him in his prison, but it was in vain.
+Each day Sirius woke with the fervent hope that someone might visit him in his prison, but it was in vain.
 So here he was, lying in his musty bed, watching specks of dust float above his head.
 This, he thought, is only slightly better than Azkaban.

 "Hello, mother, dear," he greeted pleasantly.

 "Foul, despicable offspring!
-Shame of my blood!" she howled.
+Shame of my blood!"she howled.
 "Unworthy wretch!"

 "Lovely to see you too, mother.
 Shall we see who's come to visit us?"

 "How dare you defile the house of Black with filth of half-blood?!
 You are unworthy to be of my kin, worm!
 You disgrace, you blood-traitor!"

 "Do be quiet."
 He pulled the curtains over her ranting figure and she instantly fell silent.
 It gave him a strange sort of satisfaction to hear those words from his mother: even from beyond the grave he could irritate her.
 Sirius quietly opened the door, turning the knob slowly and pulling the heavy door open so to make as little noise as possible.